a-Little-Design/hello/cloud/app/src/main/res/values/Privacy-Policy.md

 # Contact Us
 - If you have any questions or suggestions about our Privacy Policy, please contact us with Email first.
-- You can find the Email address on our Google Play developer page.
-Our Google Play developer page here.
+- You can find the Email address on our GitHub developer page.
+Our GitHub developer page here.